gabr1e11/so-simple-theme/en/_posts/2015-04-17-multilanguage-jekyll-website_I.md

 * \_includes - Containing some more HTML files that are directly included in other HTML files (things like headers and footers)
 * \_data - Containing some valuable YAML data that can be used in your site to customize stuff

-All this files, and templates, and layouts, and YAML data are mixed and shaked together and then compiled into your final site.
+All this files, and templates, and layouts, and YAML data are mixed and shaken together and then compiled into your final site.

 Check out the website you've downloaded, read the instructions and play around with it.
 You can always